Keshavk1/SEO_fundamentals/README.md

 # SEO_fundamentals
-This is my first project as beginner , Here i am trying to form a web page for SEO fundamentals
+This is my first project as beginner , Here I am trying to form a web page for SEO fundamentals.